 The major achievements and strengths of the project are the following: (i) relevance of project idea to respond to agrobiodiversity loss in Ethiopia by tackling policies, markets and conservation (3 outcomes), (ii) proof of concept regarding the complementarity of farmers’ varieties in addition to high yielding varieties as the project evidenced substantial productivity increases of farmers varieties with improved land husbandry techniques, (iii) the need for a holistic approach in agrobiodiversity conservation that through this project involved many different sectors (agriculture, industry, environment, gender., etc.), (iv) more successful project implementation when appropriate governance structures are in place at both central and local levels, (v) successful awareness raising at local level resulting in a copy effect of project results mainly at local/regional level and (vi) increase of conserved areas and improved land degradation control through combination of different activities (e.g. more farmers’ awareness on environment and food security, enhanced value for money of farmers’ varieties cultivation).

-The main shortcomings and weaknesses include: (i) the difficulty to empower at federal level key decision makers that will translate identified gaps, improved strategies and policies into effective interventions, (ii) the difficulty to follow-up problematic activities and resolve key issues without some upstream / external project support like key ministries, and (iii) high staff rotation resulting as above in implementation issues and lack of leadership (in this case, mostly during the first 2-3 years of the project), because of a combination of financial and expertise factors.
+The main shortcomings and weaknesses include: (i) the difficulty to empower at federal level key decision makers that will translate identified gaps, improved strategies and policies into effective nationally-led interventions, (ii) the difficulty to follow-up problematic activities and resolve key issues without some upstream / external project support like key ministries, and (iii) high staff rotation resulting as above in implementation issues.

 Recommendations and lessons:

-The correctives actions for project design, implementation and M&E include: (I) adequate co-financing estimate by both UNDP and Government, (ii) the need for a gender strategy that is actually implemented, (iii) a more logical disbursement trend estimate at formulation stage with low disbursement at inception phase and regular increase during project implementation, disbursement peaking before disbursement reduction with the exit strategy, (iv) the need to integrate at formulation stage whatever actions to facilitate scaling-up of results as an exit strategy / transition towards Government take-over, (v) the need to consider multiple project sites for one crop to smoothen the transition from pure project implementation to low level Governmental support, (vi) the need to support service providers to facilitate the project exit strategy (e.g. cooperatives accessing service providers and less dependent from Government direct support), (vii) the need to contract high calibre project managers, hence with adequate salary scales accordingly) and (viii) to design a clearer exit strategy with specific activities (including milestones at which point project support is supposed to be terminated).
+The correctives actions for project design, implementation and M&E include: (I) adequate co-financing estimate by both UNDP and Government, (ii) the need for a gender strategy that is actually implemented (although not designed), (iii) a more logical disbursement trend estimate at formulation stage with low disbursement at inception phase and regular increase during project implementation, disbursement peaking before disbursement reduction with the exit strategy, (iv) the need to integrate at formulation stage whatever actions to facilitate scaling-up of results as an exit strategy / transition towards Government take-over, (v) the need to consider multiple project sites for one crop to smoothen the transition from pure project implementation to low level Governmental support, (vi) the need to support service providers to facilitate the project exit strategy (e.g. cooperatives accessing service providers and less dependent from Government direct support), (vii) the need to contract high calibre project managers, hence with adequate salary scales accordingly) and (viii) to design a clearer exit strategy with specific activities (including milestones at which point project support is supposed to be terminated).

 Several actions are needed to follow-up and reinforce project results including: (i) enhancing linkage creation between regional EBI offices and project cooperatives and woreda’s Administrations, (ii) follow-up the finalisation of infrastructures for tef and durum wheat, (iii) follow-up coffee certification and tef branding ensuring that these results are acquired by the beneficiaries, (iv) intensify farmers’ varieties extension packages through Agricultural bureaus and EBI to lobby for dialogue on widening agrobiodiversity conservation to other crops, (v) following-up farmers’ varieties cooperatives capacity building in order to increase their number of development options (credit, agro-processing, marketing linkages…) and following-up by-laws and actual biodiversity conservation in the four project sites.